D. Sudhakar

-Dasharathaiah Sudhakar is an Indian politician from Karnataka.
-He is currently serving as Cabinet Minister in Government of Karnataka & member of the Karnataka Legislative Assembly representing Hiriyur.
+Dasharathaiah Sudhakar (28 March 1961 – 10 May 2026) was an Indian politician from Karnataka.
+He served as Cabinet Minister in Government of Karnataka and was a member of the Karnataka Legislative Assembly representing Hiriyur.

+Life and career

-He was elected from Challakere in 2004 and from Hiriyur in 2008 and 2013.
-He was Social Welfare Minister during B. S. Yediyurappa's tenure as Chief Minister.
+Sudhakar was elected from Challakere in 2004 and from Hiriyur in 2008 and 2013.
+He served as Social Welfare Minister during B. S. Yediyurappa's tenure as Chief Minister.

-D. Sudhakar has been appointed as Chairman for Karnataka State Electronics Development Corporation Limited (KEONICS) in 2016.
+He was appointed chairman for Karnataka State Electronics Development Corporation Limited (KEONICS) in 2016.

+Sudhakar died of complications from a lung infection on 10 May 2026, at the age of 66.